FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 On top, **enzymes** are your **work units**: you register descriptors with a DT name, label, **before/after dependencies**, flags (idempotent/stateful/emit‑signals), and a **match policy** (exact or prefix).
 The registry **defers activation** of new registrations until the next beat (freezing the current agenda), and **resolves** work by intersecting target‑bound bindings with signal‑indexed candidates, ranking by **specificity**, and then doing a stable **topological sort** by dependencies.

 You get a **reactive dataflow kernel** that respects ordering constraints, reproducibility, and “nothing changes mid‑cycle” guarantees.

+Mailbox retention hooks into the same cadence.
+Mailbox helpers resolve per-message TTLs against mailbox policy (message → mailbox → topology, with private inboxes pinning `ttl_mode="forever"`), stash beat and wallclock deadlines under `meta/runtime/expiries*`, and hand enzymes ready-to-run partitions each beat—all while honouring heartbeat spacing analytics when wallclock-only deadlines need a projected beat.
+Debug switches let you freeze the heuristics during instrumentation, but the defaults stay deterministic and replay-safe.

 ---